Toilet map shows lack of accessible toilets in Ashfield - with just one suitable for people with disabilities

 It only logs free-to-use toilets which the public can use without having to ask, so “customer-only” loos are excluded.

-Analysis of the figures by QS Supplies, a bathroom supplier, shows 11 publicly available toilets in Ashfield – but only one is accessible to those with disabilities.
+Analysis of the figures by QS Supplies, a bathroom supplier, shows 11 publicly available toilets in Ashfield, but just one accessible to those with disabilities.

 Sarah Sleet, chief executive of Crohn's and Colitis UK, said: “We know nine in 10 people with the conditions plan their journeys based on access to toilets.